HL7/US-Core/input/pagecontent/security.md

 -   Systems **SHOULD** provide Provenance statements using the [US Core Provenance Profile] resource and associated requirements.
 -   Systems **MAY** implement the [FHIR Digital Signatures] and provide feedback on its appropriateness for US Core transactions.
 -   Systems **MAY** protect the confidentiality of data at rest via encryption and associated access controls.
 The policies and methods used are outside the scope of this specification.

+### Clinical Safety

+When implementing FHIR and US Core, implementers need to be aware of the risks and tradeoffs and are encouraged to review the [clinical safety] section in the core specification.

 {% include link-list.md %}